Autism Back To School Tips

 These can be really daunting for kids, especially knowing how to work the lock.
 So if this is the first time that they’ll be using one, ask if you can have access in the week before school to get some practice opening the locker and putting their bag away.
 At least show them how the lock works, and spend some time practicing with it at home before they take it to school.

 Being overwhelmed at school can be a really frightening experience, and it’s ten times worse when you’re not familiar with the routine, the surroundings or the people.
-Plan ahead for the times when your kids might need to get themselves out of a difficult situation - this might be making cards that say “I need a break”, teaching them what to say when they don’t know the answer, showing them where they can go for help... the escape routes will be different for everybody.
+Plan ahead for the times when your kids might need to get themselves out of a difficult situation – this might be showing them where they can go for help, teaching them what to say when they need a break or making ‘advocacy help’ cards (check in the Snagglebox Downloads for an example)… the escape routes will be different for everybody, but the important thing is that you’ve planned ahead and given them a way to get out of the situation.

 Talk about classroom rules